 Willoughby City Council – Coastal

 Woollahra Council – Coastal

-The Sydney Weeds Network have 5 key goals:
+The Sydney Weeds Network has 5 key goals:

 Key Goal 1: To provide a platform for our member organisations to have their views represented in regional, state and national weeds legislation, planning, policy and program development and vice versa.

-Key Goal 2: Instigate, develop and lead collaborative weed management projects amongst Councils and other agencies, within subregions and across the Greater Sydney region as a whole.
+Key Goal 2: Instigate, develop and lead collaborative weed management projects among Councils and other agencies, within subnetworks and across the Greater Sydney region as a whole.

-Key Goal 5: Operate Sydney Weeds Committees efficiently and effectively.
+Key Goal 5: Administer Sydney Weeds Network efficiently and effectively.

 The Sydney region is characterised by large tracts of highly urbanised areas intersected with patches of native vegetation.
 Remnants of original bushland continue to exist as corridors, often in steep terrain, in the north and south; in isolated patches on the alluvial flats of the Cumberland Plain; and in large tracts in National Parks on the coastal and outer boundaries.
 Many tiny fragments are scattered throughout the built-up areas of central Sydney.
 Much of Sydney’s bushland and waterways are threatened by invasive weeds and are under constant pressure from stormwater runoff with high nutrient loads.